 If you are using the Hamburg Card app, there is an option on the bottom menu that says “Hamburg Card.”
 You click on this and it gives the option to buy the card or add a card you purchased on the website by scanning the QR code.
 Then when it’s time the card automatically activates.

 Once the card is active, when you click on the Hamburg Card option inside the app it will show two options.
-One to show the QR code for the HVV ticket (public transportation) and one to redeem discount for attractions and restaurants.
+One to show the QR code for the HVV ticket (public transportation) and one to redeem discounts for attractions and restaurants.
 Click on the appropriate option and show as needed.
 Note that the Hamburg public transportation system operates sort of on an honor system.
 You don’t need to scan in and out, just be prepared to show it if someone asks.

 For those that prefer a more traditional card, there is also the option to have a paper discount card.
 You would use it the same way as the app.
 Just show the paper card on public transportation, at the attractions, and restaurants.